Last updated: 13 December 2022

 This is another reason why I am a staunch user of MRA.
 Not only can I plan my route, but I can navigate it and plan my accommodation all out of a single app.

 More often than not, I find that I don’t need to add notes to waypoints.
-But in some circumstances, adding a note to a waypoint can prove useful.
+But sometimes, adding a note to a waypoint can be useful.

-If we continue with hotels, for example, it’s common to pre-pay for some hotels, whilst others you have to pay on arrival.
+If we continue with hotels, for example, it’s common to pre-pay for some hotels, whilst for others, you have to pay on arrival.
 And it can be difficult to remember which hotels you need to pay for!